 Feel free to write if you have any questions, you know we value your input and support.

-Perhaps it is fitting that TZD suffered a cold night's death, reminiscent of the departure for nearly every major institution in the Turbo Cosmos.
-The seasons can be unforgiving, particularly to the Turbo community.
+The seasons can be unforgiving, particularly for the Turbo community.
 It can get chilly, even in Van Nuys.

 Return to top of page...